-- Modify Paintbrush opacity – Use the Number key to change the opacity of Paintbrush while Airbrush is off and Shift+ Number keys while the Airbrush is On.
+- Modify Paintbrush opacity – Use the Number key to change the opacity of the Paintbrush while Airbrush is off and the Shift+ Number keys while the Airbrush is On.

-- Size of the Brush – To modify the size of the brush use [ or ] key.
+- Size of the Brush – To modify the size of the brush, use the [ or ] key.

 - Erase the History – To erase the source from the History Tab, use the Alt+ Eraser tool for the same.

-- Convert-Path to Selection – To transform the path drawn to a selection use the Ctrl key and click on the Path Name in Paths panel.
+- Convert-Path to Selection – To transform the path drawn to a selection, use the Ctrl key and click on the Path Name in the Paths panel.

 - Play with the blending modes by using the Shift key with + or –